 Mail one copy of your titled double-spaced short story, essay, or self-contained novel excerpt.
 Please print the work on one side of the page.
 You may send no more than two pieces of prose.

-You may submit up to three poems at a time.
+You may submit up to three – five poems at a time.
 Please set your poem as it should appear in print.
 Three poems will count as the equivalent of one prose submission.
+Rarely will aaduna review a single poem for a publication decision.
+We want to see a body of work.

 Mail your material in a manila sized envelope on or before the submission deadline.
-Make sure you enclose a cover letter, bio, and all necessary contact information.
+You must enclose a cover letter, author’s bio, and all necessary contact information (current mailing address, contact telephone numbers, and e-mail address) for us to consider your submission.

 144 Genesee Street Suite 102-259